VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

       -customS3Endpoint=https://s3-fips.us-gov-west-1.amazonaws.com
     ```

-### Permanent deletion of objects in S3 compatible storages
+### Permanent deletion of objects in S3 and compatible storages

 By default, when using S3 compatible storages, `vmbackup` and `vmbackupmanager` will use the basic delete operation,
 which will delete current version of the object only.